VikSil/UC_journal_automation/README.md

 * You have Chrome web browser installed on your machine.
 * You have Python, pip and git installed on your machine.

-## Setup and installation
+## Setup and configuration

-First things, first - git clone this repo to your machine:
+Clone this repo to your machine:

     git clone https://github.com/VikSil/UC_journal_automation.git